J-Ax: 2009

-At the beginning of 2009 J-Ax launched a project: to release two CDs in the year.
+At the beginning of 2009, J-Ax launched a project: to release two CDs in the year.
 The first, Rap N' Roll was released at the end of January.
 As well as "I vecchietti fanno oh", he released 3 singles: "Aumentaci le dosi", "3 paperelle" and "Rap N' Roll".
 Artists who worked with him on the album include Space One, DJ Zak, Gué Pequeno, Irene Viboras, Fabio B and Guido Style, with whom he had worked since "Più Stile".

-In the summer of 2009 he released his third CD as a solo artist, Deca dance.
+In summer 2009, he released his third CD as a solo artist, Deca dance.
 J-Ax paid homage to house music with this album with the single "Deca Dance" as well as more traditional singles with "Come un sasso" and "Vendesi idolo".
 He also shows his sense of humour on "I love paranoia" and "Come un sasso".
 Pino Daniele, Marracash, Grido and Jovanotti took part in the album as well as another partnership with The Styles.